Vaira Vīķe-Freiberga: Awards

+Other recognition

-Four biographies about President Vaira Vīķe-Freiberga have been published (in Latvian, English, French, Finnish, Italian, Russian and Spanish), and a full-length documentary film The Threefold Sun in 2008.
+Four biographies about Vīķe-Freiberga have been published (in Latvian, English, French, Finnish, Italian, Russian and Spanish), and a full-length documentary film, The Threefold Sun, was released in 2008.

 Family and personal life

-Vaira Vīķe-Freiberga is married to Imants Freibergs, formerly a professor of computer sciences at the University of Quebec at Montreal.
+Vīķe-Freiberga is married to Imants Freibergs, formerly a professor of computer sciences at the University of Quebec at Montreal.
 He was the President of the Latvian Information and Communications Technology Association (LIKTA) while his wife was President of Latvia.
 The couple met at the Latvian Students Club in Toronto.
 They have two children, Kārlis and Indra.

-Dr. Vīķe-Freiberga and Dr. I. Freibergs have founded a company “VVF Consulting” that offers consulting services to public and private organizations.
+Vīķe-Freiberga and Freibergs founded the company VVF Consulting, which offers consulting services to public and private organizations.